-Ripple is a San Francisco-based technology company with more than 200 employees.
-With a focus on providing cross-border payment solutions, Ripple also has offices in New York, London, Sydney, India, Singapore and Luxembourg.
+Ripple is a San Francisco-based technology company with more than 300 employees, focused on providing cross-border payment solutions.

 XRP vs Ripple: What’s the difference?